iamcvr/GWReforgeTracker-Linux/README.md

 # Guild Wars Reforge Quest Tracker

-## Version: 1.0.1 (The "Legendary Defender" Update)
+## Version: 1.0.2

 Created by: Akito

-A modern, minimalist desktop application designed to help Guild Wars players track their progress across all major campaigns, including the new **Legendary Defender of Ascalon (LDoA)** achievement path.
+A modern, minimalist desktop application designed to help Guild Wars players track their progress across all major Guild Wars campaigns, including **Pre-Searing** and the **Legendary Defender of Ascalon (LDoA)** path.

-The interface follows a clean, modern Dark UI/UX theme and runs entirely as a local executable.
+The interface follows a clean Dark UI style and runs entirely as a local executable.

-Yes, there is an install warning, all files are safe.
-Feel free to check them all out.
-Don't have a hundred dollars to fork over to Windows for a Certificate.
+Windows may show an install warning.
+All files are safe and the full source code is available for verification.

 ---

-### New Features in v1.0.1
+### New Features in v1.0.2

-* **Multi-Profile Support:** Track progress for **multiple characters or accounts** separately.
-All quest progress is saved and loaded per character profile.
-* **Legendary Defender of Ascalon (LDoA) Tracker:** Dedicated section to track LDoA milestones, including leveling goals and daily Vanguard quests.
-* **Tri-State Quest Tracking:** Mark quests as **Not Started** (Empty), **In Progress** (Green, Italic), or **Completed** (Gold, Strikethrough).
-* **Intelligent Quest Grouping:** Side quests scraped from the wiki are now automatically **grouped by their starting location** for better organization.
-* **Integrated Wiki Viewer with Dark Mode:** Loads quest details directly into the rounded right panel.
-Features custom CSS to provide a clean, focused **dark reading experience** without sidebars or clutter.
-* **Global Search & Filters:** Search across all campaigns simultaneously and filter quests by **Status** (Not Started, In Progress, Completed).
-* **Time Tracking:** Records and displays the exact date/time of completion when a finished quest is selected.
-* **Real-Time Data Sync:** Synchronizes and updates quest lists against the official Guild Wars Wiki in a non-blocking background thread.
+* **Direct Wiki Search:** You can now search the Guild Wars Wiki directly from the quest search bar.
+Type any term and press Enter.
+* **New Settings Panel:**
+  * Export and import your progression.
+  * Built-in update check and downloader powered by `updater.py`.
+  * Quest History viewer.
+  * About and Legal moved into Settings.
+* **Old JSON Import:** Older exported progression files can now be imported into the new data structure.
+* **Keyboard Navigation Support:** General improvements for faster movement through the UI.
+* **UI Improvements:** Cleaner layout, more consistent interactions, and updated styles.
+* **Pre-Searing Support:** Complete Pre-Searing quest list added.
+* **Link Fixes:** Corrected quests that previously linked to map pages instead of the correct quest page.
+* **Removed Unnecessary Annotations:** Cleaner data loading and display.

+---

+### Additional Notes for Returning Users

+Older versions stored quest data locally using previous category names.
+After updating, you may see outdated categories on first launch.

+To refresh them:

+1. Open the tracker.
+2. Click the **Sync Database** button in the bottom-left corner.
+3. The new categories and tabs will appear correctly.

 ---